VforVitorio/TTS_zero_shot_cloning/README.md

 ## Acknowledgments

 - Coqui TTS community for the open-source TTS framework
-- Coqui AI team for developing YourTTS, XTTS v2, and VITS models
+- Coqui AI team for developing YourTTS and XTTS v2 models
 - buggly (Freesound.org) for providing the reference audio under CC0 license
-- espeak-ng developers for the phonemization backend

 ---